duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/30_advanced_demos/77_lf_lfv_demos.md

 #### Ground Projections

 We have written our custom `point2ground` function to transform the detected bounding box coordinates(bottom two points of rectangle) on the ground.
 We have initially normalized point coordinates to original image coordinates and calculated the ground point coordinates by performing dot product of homography matrix and the point coordinates.
-No
+Now the projected points tell us how far the detected object is from our robot.

 #### Vehicle Avoidance
 We use a very simple approach of just stopping on spotting an object which will collide with the current trajectory.
 The stopping criterion is very simple.
 If the object is within some deviation of our lane and withing a threshold distance then we stop, else we ignore.
+This distance is obtained by using the ground projection node described before.
 This threshold is fine-tuned for optimal performance.

 #### Qualitative Results in the Simulation
-Also the image showing the detections.
+The following is the results obtained from doing hsv thresholding in the simulation.
+We can see that it does a good job of detecting all the objects.
 <p align="center">
   <img src="https://github.com/charan223/duckietown-report/blob/master/gifs/hsv.gif" alt="hsv gif" width="400" height="300">
 </p>